modular-magician/terraform-provider-google-beta/website/docs/r/pubsub_subscription.html.markdown

 * `ttl` -
   (Optional)
   Specifies the "time-to-live" duration for an associated resource.
 The resource expires if it is not active for a period of ttl.
+The definition of "activity" depends on the type of the associated resource.
+The minimum and maximum allowed values for ttl depend on the type of the associated resource, as well.
 If ttl is not set, the associated resource never expires.
   A duration in seconds with up to nine fractional digits, terminated by 's'.
   Example - "3.5s".